pythonmohseni/Simplepy/README.md

 # Simplepy
-Hello, im arsalan, from code your future team. this is a project to use the python easier to use
+Hello, im arsalan, from code your future team. this is a python package to use the python easier to use